 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

 Welcome to the west coast of Chatham Strait – one of the largest, longest, and straightest fjords on the planet.
-We’re deep within a nutrient highway, and endless coves and glacial fjords draw unsuspecting lines along the coast.
-Chichagof Island is home to the coastal brown bear – supported by lush meadows, rich berries, and prolific salmon runs.
-Each cove and bay holds its very own microcosm of the greater ecosystem – and your guides are getting into the granular details of the connections between place, species, and time.
+You’re deep within a nutrient highway, and endless coves and glacial fjords draw unsuspecting lines along the coast.
+Chichagof Island is home to the coastal brown bear, supported by the lush meadows, rich berries, and prolific salmon runs.
+Each cove and bay hold their very own microcosm of the greater ecosystem – and your guides are getting into the granular details of the connections between place, species, and time.
 The time of year dictates the destination.
 Spring meadows are filled with wildflowers.
-Summer salmon runs bring bears to the freshwater cornucopia of the largest return of nutrients from sea to land on Earth.
-Fall colors in the alders beckon the return of the Aurora Borealis.
+Summer salmon runs bring bears to the freshwater cornucopia of the largest return of nutrients from sea to land on earth.
 There’s no “good” or “bad” time to visit this place – every season brings new surprises.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.